naofireblade/homebridge-weather-plus/README.md

 ### Tempest Weatherflow

 The [Tempest Weatherflow](https://weatherflow.com/tempest-home-weather-system/) is a local weather reporting device that publishes the current weather on the local network via [UDP packets](https://weatherflow.github.io/Tempest/api/).
 Data is broadcast once per minute, so the Interval setting is ignored.
-As the physical station can only provide the current weather, future forecasts are not available with this weather source.
-This uses data published on your local network, and therefore runs fine without an internet connection.
+The physical station can only provide the current weather.
+Future forecasts are available with this weather source, though has not been implemented yet.
+This uses data published on your local network for the current weather, and therefore runs fine without an internet connection.

 ```json
 "platforms": [